ZishuoCheng/Not-Just-Privacy/README.md

 ### Notes
 `local_network.py` is the network class for local neural network.

-`local_weight.npy` stores the weights of the pretrained local neural network.
+`local_weight.npy` is one demo example, which stores the weights of the pretrained local neural network.

 `svhn_train.py` is an example of noisy training, which includes the local and the cloud cloud network.
 This file will generate the `svhn_noisy_25.npy` which stores the weights of trained cloud network.